IN THE NEWS

 June 24, 2020

-The CAPTC has team with UCSF’s Global Health Sciences and UCLA to train a record number of contact tracers to slow the coronavirus.
+The CAPTC has teamed with UCSF’s Global Health Sciences and UCLA to train a record number of contact tracers to slow the coronavirus.

 Access to LARCs is expanded for California’s 1.1 million Family PACT participants